mozilla/fxa-content-server/app/scripts/views/elements/README.md

 for view elements.
 Each module should define at minimum two functions:

 `match` - check whether the current module should be used with the given element.
 `validate` - validate the element.
-Return a falsy value if valid, and an Error if invalid.
+Set `this.validationError` to the error if invalid.

 An additional function can also be overridden: